Legal Advice for Entrepreneurs

 Choosing the Wrong Business Entity

 In their enthusiasm to register their businesses, entrepreneurs tend to overlook the significance of selecting the right entity.
 Taxes are largely affected by your business’s identity.
-For example, businesses who register as an S-corporation under the sub-chapter 5 of the IRS code will have profits and losses passed directly to the partners to report on their own individual tax returns.
+For example, businesses who register as an LLC or Corporation can take a election to be an S-corporation under the sub-chapter 5 of the IRS code, and will have profits and losses passed directly to the partners to report on their own individual tax returns.
 In a C-corporation, the business will also be held accountable for paying taxes on generated income.
 Not being aware of the business entity’s tax code and bracket can be a pitfall for investors, stakeholders, and partners in a corporation or partnership.

 There is also the issue of liability.
 Some entrepreneurs could accept payments personally and operate under the sole proprietorship banner but choose not to due to a need to insulate against personal liability.
 It’s integral that the entity is able to protect the owners.